winsongin/Assignment-5/README.md

-# Assignment-5
+# Book Checkout Program

-This library book program will allow users to checkout, return, open new cards, and closed cards.
+This library book program will allow users to check out a book, return a book, open new cards, and close cards.